North West 200 Stats

 In just ten years of racing at the North West 200, Phillip McCallen recorded an impressive 28 podiums with the Portadown rider competing in all classes during that period.
 Indeed, his rostrum appearances came in the 250cc, Supersport 400cc, Supersport 600cc, Superbike and Production 1000cc categories.

 However, that tally was finally overhauled in 2017 not once but twice with both Alastair Seeley and Michael Rutter moving above McCallen and also beyond 30 podiums.
-The duo came into the meeting tied on 27 but with five podiums this year compared to Rutter’s four, Seeley just nosed ahead with a total of 32 to 31.
+The duo came into the meeting tied on 27 but with five podiums that year compared to Rutter’s four, Seeley just nosed ahead with a total of 32 to 31.

 Robert Dunlop's 15th win at North West 200